In the event you don't see your

 Currently, I am aware of a couple of BBS/PBBS

-implementations that Outpost does not support: TNOS, SNOS, and OpenBCM
+implementations that Outpost does not support: OpenBCM

 how they look or behave.
 To request that they get supported, read on...